 |Vanessa[ Sharing Kyoto Staff ]|

-After visiting the Plum Blossom Garden, we strolled to the main hall of Tenmangu.
-Besides Japanese tourists, there were also many foreign tourists.
+After having walked through the garden, we headed for the main hall of the shrine.
+Besides Japanese tourists, there were also many tourists from overseas.

 It’s hard to resist the beauty of these plum blossoms!
 And as Kitano Tenmangu Shrine worships the god of learning, Sugawara no Michizane, I also had to pray here: I hope I’ll pass my Kyoto Examination this year!

 Are you tired from all the walking?
 You can exchange your ticket for a cup of tea and a cracker!
 You get a plum cracker and some plum tea, both by a famous long-established Kyoto shop; this is a tea break at its best!

 The cracker we are was actually made by the long-established wagashi shop Oimatsu, and as I’m very much into wagashi, we decided to go to one of its shops which happened to be close by!
 I love the atmosphere in Kyoto’s alleys.

 You can see the long years of history behind this shop just from how it looks.
 It may look very simple and chic, but once inside you get to see colorful showcases full of wagashi.

 Wagashi are made in accordance with the seasons.
 This time they have many wagashi-sweets that use plum or plum jam in them.
 So I had to buy their seasonal sweets!
 When you see something as nice and traditional as this, it’s easy to buy too much!

 On the bottom-right corner, you can see the plum sweets, which got a nice salty-sweetness from the plums and had a very nice texture.
 Behind them you can see some traditional Kyoto-wagashi; the taste of historic Kyoto in wagashi-form!